 When distributing an application, it’s helpful to make sure that the person or process performing the installation can easily verify that the application is running.

-Networking and ingress is possibly handled differently in each cluster, this makes it difficult to provide a consistent URL at application packaging time, and even likely requires that the cluster operator create firewall rules before they can test the application installation.
+Networking and ingress is handled differently in each cluster and this makes it difficult to provide a consistent URL at application packaging time, and even likely requires that the cluster operator creates firewall rules before they can test the application installation.

-Kots and the Admin Console can provide a port-forward tunnel that will work more consistently to provide an easy way for the cluster operator to open one or more links directly to the application before ingress and firewalls are configured.
+KOTS and the Admin Console can provide a port-forward tunnel that will work more consistently to provide an easy way for the cluster operator to open one or more links directly to the application before ingress and firewalls are configured.

 A KOTS application that follows best practices will never require cluster admin privileges or any cluster-wide components to be installed.

 The Application custom resource includes many fields, but the one that we are going to examine in this document is the links:

 spec.descriptor.links field is an array of links that reference the application, once it’s deployed.

 Each link contains two fields, description and url.

 The description field is the title of the button that will be added to the admin console.